Sinix-Codes/DataStructures/docs/Searching/searching.md

-# Searching in One dimention array
+# Searching in One dimention array :eyes:

 This algorithm is used to search an element in a one dimention array.